 Guide to Mendoza

-Mendoza is will known around Argentina (and much of the world) as a serious wine hub.
+Mendoza is well known around Argentina (and much of the world) as a serious wine hub.
 A number of Argentina’s best vineyards are located in the surrounding area and you can join lots of different tours which take in the top estates that the region has to offer.
 The Malbec that comes out of Mendoza is particularly popular.

 The city of Mendoza itself has seen a real boost over recent years with new hotels, restaurants and bars popping up in the historic centre which creates quite a modern twist.
 Central Mendoza is relatively compact with the main sights scattered around five central squares and its easy to walk between the major attractions along the leafy streets.